Brief Summary

 Description

 To achieve this goal, advanced 5G/6G wireless communications technologies and Time Sensitive Networks (TSN) will be key.
 Specifically, advanced 5G/6G wireless systems will complement and even replace wired connections on the production floor.
 This implies much more flexible deployments, with lower installation costs.
 On the other hand, TSN encompasses a set of standards to provide deterministic communications (that is, with limited and guaranteed latency and bit rate performance), reliable and high performance.
-As a result, TSN and 5G are technologies with great potential whose integration will allow the implementation of real-time, wireless and deterministic networks, necessary for Industry 4.0 applications.
-Both the integration between TSN and advanced 5G/6G and its application in industrial environments are currently in a primitive phase at an experimental level, and there are no experimental platforms.

-The 6GNETWORKS-LAB project proposes the creation of an experimentation platform with the necessary functionalities and equipment for the study and evaluation of the most relevant use cases in industry 4.0.
+The 6GNETWORKS-LAB is an infraestructure project that provides an experimentation platform with the necessary advanced 5G/6G wireless communications technologies and equipment for the study and evaluation of the most relevant use cases in robotics and industry 4.0 and 5.0 applications.
 Specifically, 6GNETWORKS-LAB will provide:

-Radio and network equipment
+Radio network equipment

 • 2 TSN switches with 8 1Gbps SFP ports, with 802.1Q VLAN tagging, 802.1Qbv time-aware traffic shaping, 802.1CB redundant transmissions, 802.1AS implementation, which provides the specific PTP profile for TSN systems (gPTP) for time synchronization.